gShubham7/Task-Management-App/README.md

 ## Usage

 1. Start the development server: `npm start`
-2. Open your browser and go to `http://localhost:3000` to view the application.
+2. Open your browser and go to `http://localhost:5173/` to view the application.

 ## Technologies Used

 - React
 - Redux
 - Tailwind CSS
+- Jest Unit Testing

 ## Project Structure